Is Formal Diagnosis of Autism/ADHD Right for You?

 This list is not exhaustive, and I’m not able to give you certainty about how these factors may apply to you specifically, but here are some reasons people might decide not to go through professional assessment and diagnosis:

-For some people the time and cost investments are prohibitive, and self-identification with community support are best.
+• For some people the time and cost investments are prohibitive, and self-identification with community support are best.

-If you plan to immigrate to another country, disability may be calculated in eligibility factors.
+• If you plan to immigrate to another country, disability may be calculated in eligibility factors.

-It’s also worth mentioning that there are some things a diagnosis doesn’t do that people sometimes think it will:
+It’s also worth mentioning that there are some things a diagnosis doesn’t necessarily do that people sometimes think it will:

 Confidentiality

 Relating to many of the above concerns, confidentiality is an important consideration.
-Your assessment records are confidential.
-This means they are only shared if (1) you give specific written consent for a provider to disclose information about you, or (2) in response to a court-order, or (3) if you use insurance to cover costs (even out-of-network).
-Other than that, your assessment results should stay between you and the provider, plus whoever you choose to share with.
-(This said, your questions about confidentiality are always welcome with me, and it’s good to check this with any other providers you work with.)
+Your assessment records are confidential, and confidentiality has limits.
+Confidential information can be shared in the following situations: (1) when you give specific written consent for a provider to disclose information about you, or (2) in response to a court-order, (3) if you use insurance to cover costs (even out-of-network), (4) between providers to support diagnosis and treatment, and (5) if it would prevent imminent harm (not as relevant for assessments, generally).

 Your Rights to Your Records